forward-tech/.github/profile/README.md

-# Hi there, this is Hype from NTPH!
+# Hello, this is NTPH!